jmbredenberg/Mafia-rules/README.md

 ##Communication

-Jammy are the Mods for this game.
+Jakob and Sammy (Jammy) are the Mods for this game.
 You may communicate with them by messaging their account (Jammy) on the mafia forums, sending them an email (jammy@mit.edu), or by communicating with them in private.
 Any method is acceptable, but please send all messages to this account/mailing list and not to us individually.

 Communication with the Mods is sacred.
 Do not reveal anything about what the Mods communicate to you, except what you have learned through official game actions.